qcware/qcware-unitair/README.md

 1. Deployment to hardware or translation to other quantum computing packages is not an intended usage of `unitair`.

-On the other hand, emulation has a massive benefit: researchers can test or develop quantum algorithms with substantially lower runtimes than is possible with standard simulation.
+On the other hand, emulation has massive benefits: researchers can test or develop quantum algorithms with lower runtimes than is possible with standard simulation, and states can be manipulated in arbitrary ways, whether physically sensible or not.

 ### Intended users
-Unitair is easy to use for anyone with experience in PyTorch and basic knowledge of quantum computing.
-For users that are experts in only one of these areas (either machine learning libraries or quantum computing but not both) it should be straightforward to use `unitair` to start making a connection with the other.
+Unitair was designed with the goal of helping to bridge the fields of quantum computing and machine learning.
+Anyone with experience in PyTorch (or another machine learning library like TensorFlow) and basic knowledge of quantum computing should find `unitair` to be very simple.
+Users that are experts in machine learning or quantum computing but not both should find `unitair` helpful to start making a connection with the other discipline.

 ### States are tensors
 Unitair avoids unnecessary complexity by just using `torch.Tensor` as the